Do you like challenges?

 - Making your skin and hair look healthier YEY

-About 40% of the energy used during the shower is to heat the water.
-Over a year, you can save up to 86$ showering with cold water.
-I’m so in for that.
+About 40% of the energy used during a shower is to heat the water.
+In a year, you can save up to 86$ showering with cold water.

 3. Pay attention to the stand by light in your electronics

 This one is the easiest tip that I can give you.
 Don’t let your electronic stuff on stand by, turn it off completely.

 Fully turning off just one TV for 18 hours a day – let’s say, overnight and when you’re at work – will save about 5kg CO2 a year – saving 2.50$ a year for each device.